Opinion: Coronavirus paranoia is outpacing its actual danger | DW | 28.01.2020

 Coronavirus: Timeline of the deadly virus in China and worldwide

-On the evening of January 28, Germany announces the first known case of the virus in the country—a 33-year-old man in Bavaria who contracted the disease at his workplace during a training with a visiting Chinese colleague.
-He is put under quarantine and medical observation at a hospital in Munich, where health officials say he is doing well.
+On January 27, Germany announces its first known case of the virus — a 33-year-old in Bavaria who contracted it during a workplace training with a visiting Chinese colleague.
+He is put under quarantine and observation at a Munich hospital.
+The following day, three of his colleagues are confirmed infected.
+The death toll in China reaches 132, with around 6,000 infected worldwide.

 Focus on flu prevention